 Cyber-attacks on cryptocurrency:

-, targeting a bitcoin exchange known as Coinrail has caused an estimated loss of $40 Million (Now $30 Million after the depreciating cost of the cryptocurrency).
+A recent attack in South Korea, targeting a bitcoin exchange known as Coinrail has caused an estimated loss of $40 Million (Now $30 Million after the depreciating cost of the cryptocurrency).
 The attackers allegedly took advantage of the relatively weak-security placed by the organization to steal cryptocurrency tokens worth tens of millions of dollars.

 After the attack the company safely moved most of its assets to a “cold-wallet” (offline storage) to maintain security while its building its service back up.